The garden at Bolwick Hall will be open for the National Garden Scheme on Sunday 31 May, 2026.

 The gardens were laid out by Humphry Repton, though whether it was by him or one of his family (his two sons were garden designers), we do not really know as there is no ‘red book’.
 However, the garden bears many of the hallmarks of a Repton garden: the lake curving around so that you don’t see the far end of it, the kitchen garden surrounded by trees rather than by a wall and the double yew hedge.

-Much work has been undertaken by the current owners over the past 20 years to create a garden that retains its structure but has newer planting areas.
+Much work has been undertaken over the past 20 years to create a garden that retains its structure but has newer planting areas.